-The hills of central Piedmont
+The hills of central

 Beautiful rolling hills, home to Barolo and the White Truffle

-The heart of Piedmont is characterised by a striking variety of landscapes; from the Langhe of Barolo and Barbaresco to the picturesque Roero area – an alternation of vine-covered hills and wild canyons – to the Monferrato area by Asti, neighbouring Chieri and the gentle hills of the Po.
+The heart of Piedmont is characterized by a striking variety of landscapes; from the Langhe of Barolo and Barbaresco to the picturesque Roero area – an alternation of vine-covered hills and wild canyons – to the Monferrato area by Asti, neighboring Chieri and the gentle hills of the Po.
 Exploring the beautiful rolling hills of the Langhe, following the course of the Tanaro from Alba to the Asti area, wandering among vineyards that give rise to unique landscapes, and seeking out the traces of the locations described by the writers Fenoglio and

 Pavese in their masterpieces, are unique, unrepeatable experiences.
 Like the historic village of Barolo, the belvedere of La Morra, and Grinzane Cavour castle, to name but a few of the tempting stops on a tour of the most genuine fruits of a land shaped by the dogged, back-breaking work of man.
 And visitors will